Authentication management

 3. Select 1P Supplier.

-4. Enter your sign-in account with your email and password.
+4. Sign in to your account with your email and password.

-5. Create the client ID and client secret values from the API keys page.
+5. Create the Client ID and Client Secret values on the API keys page.

 Example combined: db7f6eb5-01hb:DehsbzdUBXCd

-For example, the following snippet shows one way to generate the encoding by using Python:
+The following snippet shows one way to encode your authorization value using Python:

 string_to_encode = "db7fdea5-013b:DehsbzdUBXCd"